-5.X.2.a Potential solution #<a>: <Potential Solution a Title>
+5.X.2.a Potential solution #1: fault recovery related enhancement

 5.X.2.a.1 Introduction

 Editor's Note: This clause describes briefly the potential solution at a high-level.

+Some potential enhancements to fault recovery are provided.

 5.X.2.a.2 Description

 Editor's Note: This clause further details the potential solution and any assumptions made.

+In TS 32.111 [x], the fault recovery related scenarios and actions are described.
+In the Autonomous network and intent driven management, there are also some descriptions about the closed loop control of fault management.

+For the fault recovery or closed loop control of fault management, the following aspects may be considered:

+Input information for fault recovery, e.g. the recovery time duration and reduced impacts expectations.